 Assured periodic tenancies

-What this tenancy concept means in plain English and how it affects process decisions.
+What this tenancy concept means in practice and how it affects process decisions.

 Understanding tenancy type is the starting point for notices, rent process, and written information duties.